ManuelRickli/PortSwigger/Access_Control/README.md

 When using multiple steps to perform an action, such as changing a user's priviledges, all of the steps need to be checked for legit access.
 Is this not the case, the vulnerable step can be repeated by an unauthorized user.

 #### Referrer Header
 AC over a header can be abused by altering the request header.
-One example is the `Referrer` header, which tells from which location the request was made from.
+One example is the `Referer` header, which tells from which location the request was made from.
 Referring from an `\admin` link could therefore allow access to all it's sub-pages, even if the user doesn't have access to the admin page at all.